Skip to main content

 Coins sitting next to wooden blocks with a factory painted on

-When asking about the Phase 1 Environmental Site Assessment cost, understand that specific pricing for sites varies depending on several factors described below.
+When asking about the Phase 1 Environmental Site Assessment cost, understand that specific pricing varies depending on several factors described below.

 Factors Influencing Phase 1 ESA Costs